zkrising/zkrising/README.md

 # Hello, I'm zkldi.

-I code in my free time to try and make cool things.
+I code professionally and in my free time to try and make cool things.

 I'm a fan of (and mainly use) TypeScript.
 I have some general knowledge of Go and Rust, but I'm not the best with them.
 I'm honestly looking for an excuse to use them on a project so I can get good with them.